TAMCTec/termod-s3/docs/source/hardware.rst

 A 3.3V power indicator LED ``D1`` to indicate the power status.

-A 100K/200K voltage divider devide the battery voltage to IO1 ``BAT``.
+A 100K/200K voltage divider divide the battery voltage to IO1 ``BAT``.

-LTC4054 Lithium-ion battery charger is used to charge the battery.
+LTC4054 Lithium-ion battery charger.
 Charge signal is connected to IO2 ``CHG``.
+LOW as charging.

 **ESP32 S3**